Healthcare Provider? Request Your BAA Today.

 - Automatic 15-minute session timeouts platform-wide

-- 24/7 security monitoring and incident response
+- 24/7 security monitoring via AWS GuardDuty and CloudTrail

 - Annual third-party risk assessments and penetration testing